sentry-demos/tracing/README.md

 ## Run
 #### Cloud Build, Cloud Container Registry, Cloud Run
-1. `cd flask` or other1, other2
+1. `make all`
+or do them individually
+// TODO is there a command/way to call just 1 of them from the .yaml? could move this to Troubleshoot

+2. update the app name in .env if you haven't yet

+#### What's Happening
+cloudbuild.yaml...

+#### cloudbuild.yaml
-2. Build image in Cloud Build
+gcloud builds submit --config=cloudbuild.yaml gcloud run deploy --image gcr.io/sales-engineering-sf/wcap-flask --platform managed Build image in Cloud Build
 `gcloud builds submit --tag gcr.io/<PROJECT-ID>/<APP_NAME>`
-3. Run container in Cloud Run
+Run container in Cloud Run
 `gcloud run deploy --image gcr.io/<PROJECT-ID>/<APP_NAME> --platform managed`
-4. select 'us-central1'
-5. or `/run.sh flask` or other1, other2

-OR

-#### cloudbuild.yaml
-gcloud builds submit --config=cloudbuild.yaml gcloud run deploy --image gcr.io/sales-engineering-sf/wcap-flask --platform managed

 ## Technical Notes
-Updating | Dev Tips/Notes | What's Happening
 #### Some Design Decisions
-Do not build it locally and push, like: https://cloud.google.com/run/docs/building/containers

-Submodule to sentry-demos/react instead of pasting here?
-Yet, the React app is going to change a lot so probably create a new one here.

-Multi-stage build should make for a faster React build
+could submodule to sentry-demos/react one day

+could do multi-stage build in docker file if wanted

-`docker-compose.yaml` is only good for running containers locally, so not using it.
+`docker-compose.yaml` for running the containers locally

-Serve from nginx or not?

 ## Troubleshooting
 tips'n'tricks